beyarkay/masters-thesis/src/05_results.md

 Given a data capture frequency of 40 times per second, this means that there are at least 19 non-gesture labels for every gesture label, and that gesture label is one of 50 possible gesture labels.
-This leads to a class balance of about 97.6% the non-gesture class, with the remaining 2.4% divided approximately evenly between the 50 gesture classes.
+This leads to a class balance of about 97.6% of the data belonging to the non-gesture class, with the remaining 2.4% of the data divided approximately evenly between the 50 gesture classes.

 <!-- prettier-ignore-start -->
 \begin{figure}[!h]